 Phone: 01267 275395

-Escape the hustle and bustle in the charming village of Llainsaint, home to the Kings Arms.
+Escape the hustle and bustle and head to the charming village of Llansaint, home to the welcoming Kings Arms — one of the most characterful and long-standing pubs in Carmarthenshire.

 Address: 13 Maes-Yr-Eglwys, Ferryside, Kidwelly, SA17 5JE